neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 I've incepted friends and family with e-bike mania and am overwhelmed with e-bikes' potential to improve the lives of millions of people who don't realize it yet.

-I've documented my journey – and reflections about the e-bike space – here, in the hope it will help others.
+I'm documented my journey – and reflections about the e-bike space – here, in the hope it will help others.

 [![4 e-bikes on the Hoboken waterfront](https://user-images.githubusercontent.com/465045/109428064-3fbf0900-79c3-11eb-97c5-cd2662676563.png)]([ebike-day-strava])
 (cf. [ride on Strava]([ebike-day-strava]))